Seirdy/seirdy.one/content/posts/website-best-practices.md

 : [Google Chrome's "Extended stable" channel](https://support.google.com/chrome/a/answer/9027636?hl=en) releases half as often as its "Stable" channel.
 Moreover, Chromium is the basis for QtWebEngine, the Web engine of the Qt UI toolkit.
 QtWebEngine powers a host of Web browsers: Qutebrowser, Falkon, Nyxt, Angelfish, Otter Browser, and others.
 Like WebKit2GTK, QtWebEngine powers various RSS readers and in-app browsers.
 The latest version of Qt typically includes a QtWebEngine several versions behind upstream Chromium, and most distributions don't ship the latest version of Qt.
 Finally, Android's Chromium-based WebView implementations are still sometimes locked to a vendor's abandoned version of Android and woefully out of date; in-app browsers are often even worse, sometimes shipping a version of Chromium that's _years_ old.

 Opera
 : Opera switched away from its in-house Presto browser engine a few years ago, in favor of becoming a Chromium fork.
 However, Opera Presto is still being kept alive by Opera Mini.
-Opera Mini's "extreme" mode uses a proxy server to render pages; that server runs Opera's Presto rendering engine.
+Opera Mini's "extreme" mode uses a proxy server to render pages; that server runs Opera's Presto rendering engine, which hasn't added new Web standards in years.

 ### How to support old browsers